cosmos/interchain-security/docs/key-assignment/design.md

 ## Implementation

-### Algorithm idea

-The algorithm

 ### System integration points

 There are some integration points with the system

 1. `KeyAssignment.ComputeUpdates(..)` in provider `EndBlocker`, during `sendValidatorUpdates`\
-The validator updates from the staking module on the provider transformed by mapping the validator consensus key to their assigned consumer consensus key.
+The validator updates from the staking module on the provider are transformed by mapping the validator consensus key to their assigned consumer consensus key.
 If no assignment has been explicitly made, then the provider consensus key is used.
 2. `KeyAssignment.PruneUnusedKeys(..)` in provider `OnRecvVSCMaturedPacket`\
 On receiving a VSCID for a consumer in a maturity packet, it is certain that any consensus keys which were sent to the consumer at a vscid <= VSCID with a _zero_ power update, and have not since been sent to the consumer with a _positive_ power update, can be pruned, as these keys are no longer valid for slashing.